Spring Online Master Naturalist Course

-- includes an online classroom platform to receive guidance from the instructor throughout the course
+- includes an online classroom platform and office hours to receive guidance from the instructor throughout the course

-Knowledgeable guest instructors include Missoula College instructor and botanist Greg Peters, MNHC teaching naturalist and artist Jenah Mead, MNHC communications coordinator Allison De Jong, fuels technician Geoff Farinholt with the U.S. Forest Service, and conservation director Luke Lamar with Swan Valley Connections.
+Knowledgeable guest instructors include Missoula College instructor and botanist Greg Peters, MNHC teaching naturalist and artist Jenah Mead, MNHC communications coordinator Allison De Jong, fuels technician Geoff Farinholt with the U.S. Forest Service, botanist and author Peter Lesica, conservation director Luke Lamar with Swan Valley Connections and more.

 View the course syllabus (some elements may be subject to change).